alisadeghiaghili/ScrapingOnAmazon/README.md

-# ScrapingOnAmazon
+# Scraping On Amazon
-test on scraping the amazon website
+Just a test on scraping the amazon website